UTexas

 BGS 374.
 Global Political Economy.

-Exploration of how firms can successfully integrate their traditional strategies with non-market strategy in the global arena, including how to successfully engage with international non-market actors such as foreign governments, regulators, political parties, NGOs, and the media.
-Examines the necessary tools to craft successful, integrated firm strategies in diverse institutional and political environments.
+Same as International Business 372T (Topic 1).
+Explore how firms can successfully integrate their traditional strategies with non-market strategy in the global arena, including how to successfully engage with international non-market actors, such as foreign governments, regulators, political parties, NGOs, and the media.
+Examine the necessary tools to craft successful, integrated firm strategies in diverse institutional and political environments.
 Three lecture hours a week for one semester.
-Offered on the letter-grade basis only.
+Only one of the following may be counted: Business, Government, and Society 374, International Business 372 (Topic 15), 372T (Topic 1).
 Prerequisite: Upper-division standing.

 BGS 175, 275, 375.
 Business and Policy in the Age of Inequality.